-Each participating team will contribute one drop-in player for each drop-in game.
+- Each participating team will contribute one drop-in player for each drop-in game.
 The drop-in player may be chosen from all available robots of the team and does not have to be the same in all drop-in games.
 Each drop-in player will compete in games with many different teams composed of randomly chosen drop-in players.
 In each game, the opponent will be a similarly composed team of randomly selected drop-in players.
 The exact number of games played by each drop-in player depends on the number of teams that participate in the competition.
-A minimum of 3 4 drop-in games will be played by every team.

-The drop-in players will be allocated to teams randomly at least 24 hours before the first game takes place.
+A minimum of 4 drop-in games will be played by every team. - The drop-in players will be allocated to teams randomly at least 24 hours before the first game takes place.
 The allocation to teams for the individual games is randomly chosen and changes for every single game.
 Some teams might play one more Drop-In game than others.
-Drop-in players that reached the minimum number of games will not be considered for drawing unless needed to fill up a team, to have games for remaining players with less than 3 games.

-1650 Rules
+Rules